-A model driven layered architecture – that will accelerate the application development process providing the ability to build solutions more quickly, with less coding, and deliver the solution more quickly.
+A model driven layered architecture that will accelerate the application development process, providing the ability to build solutions more quickly, with less coding, and deliver solutions more quickly.

-Unified natural models – a key focus in the architecture of Microsoft Dynamics AX 2012 is to facilitate flexible organization and business process models.
-These models can be set up when implemented for an organization and more importantly can be kept up-to-date and support the changes in business requirements, without having to modify the software source code or even implement different ERP systems (MSDN 2011).
+Unified natural models.
+A key focus of the Microsoft Dynamics AX 2012 architecture is to facilitate flexible organization and business process models.
+These models can be set up when implemented for an organization and, more important, can be kept up to date and support changes in business requirements without having to modify the software source code or even implement different ERP systems (MSDN, 2011b).

-Interoperability between EPM and ERP
+EPM and ERP Interoperability

-Interoperability between Enterprise Resource Planning (ERP) and other applications, such as Enterprise Project Management (EPM), should be a key requirement for an organization’s future state ERP architecture.
+Interoperability between ERP and other applications, such as EPM, should be a key requirement for an organization’s future-state ERP architecture.

-Microsoft Dynamics AX 2012 offers productivity and familiarity in its design through interoperability with applications like Project Server and SharePoint extending the reach of the ERP solution within an organization.
+Microsoft Dynamics AX 2012 offers productivity and familiarity in its design through interoperability with applications such as Project Server and SharePoint, thus extending the reach of the ERP solution within an organization.

 The value of using an integrated approach is that:

-Most financial management systems offer minimal project management capabilities (i.e. they are often milestone based with little capacity planning or resource management functionality).
-Concepts like critical path, earned value, or resource leveling are foreign concepts in the financial management arena.
+Most financial management systems offer minimal PM capabilities (i.e., they are often milestone based with little capacity planning or resource management functionality).
+Concepts such as critical path, earned value, or resource leveling are foreign concepts in the financial management arena.

-Project Portfolio Management solutions focus on Work and Resource Management and approach financial management from an individual project costing perspective.
-Program Management capabilities typically address a hierarchy of projects versus a cost center, bill of materials, or other classification.
+PPM solutions focus on work and resource management and approach financial management from an individual project costing perspective.
+PM capabilities typically compare a hierarchy of projects to a cost center, bill of materials, or other classification.

-This integrated solution allows the organization to realize benefits from both the project management capabilities in Project Server 2010 and the financial management capabilities in Microsoft Dynamics.
+This integrated solution allows the organization to realize benefits from both the PM capabilities in Project Server 2010 and the financial management capabilities in Microsoft Dynamics.

-Integration partners and independent software vendors (ISVs) can create customized business solutions using both Project Server and Microsoft Dynamics AX.
+Integration partners and independent software vendors can create customized business solutions using both Project Server and Microsoft Dynamics AX.

-The integration of Microsoft Dynamics AX and SL 2012 with Microsoft Project Server 2010 allows the user to create projects in either system and then synchronize select data across both applications.
-This synchronization provides the ability to draw on both the core project management capabilities of Project Server and the financial management capabilities in Microsoft Dynamics AX.
+The integration of Microsoft Dynamics AX and SL 2012 with Microsoft Project Server 2010 allows the user to create projects in either system and synchronize select data across both applications.
+This synchronization provides the ability to draw on both the core PM capabilities of Project Server and the financial management capabilities in Microsoft Dynamics AX.

-The architecture of the Project Server 2010 and Microsoft Dynamics AX integration works on the basis of a synchronization service that bridges Project Server 2010 and Microsoft Dynamics AX and synchronizes projects and workers between the two servers.
+The architecture of the Project Server 2010 and Microsoft Dynamics AX integration works on the basis of a synchronization service that bridges the two and synchronizes projects and workers between the two servers.

-There are multiple ways that can be used to deploy the necessary components with Project Server 2010 and Microsoft Dynamics AX integration.
-Figure 4.25 presents a high-level view of the Integration between Microsoft Dynamics AX 2012 and Project Server 2010 using a three-server topology (Ashtiani et al 2011, 11).
+Multiple ways can be used to deploy the necessary components with Project Server 2010 and Microsoft Dynamics AX integration.
+Figure 4.25 presents a high-level view of the integration between Microsoft Dynamics AX 2012 and Project Server 2010 using a three-server topology (Aggag, Buenafe, and Ashtiani, 2011).

-Figure 4.25: Integration between Microsoft Dynamics AX 2012 and Project Server 2010 (Source: “White Paper: Microsoft Project Server 2010 Integration”) [04-25-projectIntegrationFigure1.vsd]
+Figure 4.25 Integration between Microsoft Dynamics AX 2012 and Project Server 2010 [04-25-projectIntegrationFigure1.vsd]

+Source: Ashtiani, Aggag, and Buenafe, 2011

-3rd Party Data Exchange Solutions
+Third-Party Data Exchange Solutions

-In addition to integrating Project Server with Dynamics AX, there are 3rd party provider solutions that also enable the bidirectional data exchange between Microsoft Project Server and other ERP solutions.
-These “gateway” software interfaces ensure the complete consistency of all mapped data in each of the participating systems.
+In addition to integrating Project Server with Dynamics AX/SL (Microsoft ERP/Accounting Systems), [AU: clarify what this phrase modifies], third-party provider solutions also enable the bidirectional data exchange between Microsoft Project Server and other ERP solutions.
+These gateway software interfaces ensure the complete consistency of all mapped data in each of the participating systems.

-As Project Server is gaining visibility as an enterprise application and a key Project Portfolio Management (PPM) solution within companies, customers are realizing that it needs to integrate with existing systems starting typically with Enterprise Resource Planning (ERP) systems such as SAP, Oracle, and PeopleSoft.
+As Project Server is gaining visibility as an enterprise application and a key PPM solution within companies, customers are realizing that Project Server must integrate with existing systems, starting typically with ERPERP systems, such as SAP, Oracle, and PeopleSoft.

-Important Concepts Covered in This Chapter
+Important Concepts

-We provided an understanding of how the Project Server 2010 platform is more like an Enterprise Resource Planning (ERP) system and should be treated as such.
+This chapter discussed how the Project Server 2010 platform is more like an ERP system and should be treated as such.

 Key Summary Points